 A nofollow link is essentially a linked URL that tells search engines like Google not to “see” or “count” the page on the other end of the link.

 Now, if you’re not sure how Google “sees” the web, here’s a mini-crash course.
-It has bots that turn over every rock and find all the bits and pieces that make up websites – including links.
+It has bots that turn over every rock to find all the bits and pieces that make up websites – including links going to and from both webpages on your website and webpages on other websites.

-Think of the nofollow attribute as more of a suggestion rather than a command.
-Google, for example, clearly states that it doesn’t follow nofollow links in general, meaning sometimes it ignores the nofollow attribute and does “see” or “count” the page on the other end of the link.
+Think of the nofollow attribute as more of a suggestion or “hint” rather than a command.
+Google does sometimes ignore the nofollow attribute and in fact “see” or “count” the page on the other end of the link in terms of assessing what it is and how to weigh it in ranking that webpage.
 That really depends on the situation and isn’t something you can control.

-If you dropped one of your website’s links into a post on Instagram or Twitter, those would automatically be nofollow links because social media platforms don’t want people spamming their platforms with links trying to get something called backlinks.
+If you dropped one of your website’s links into a post on Instagram or Twitter, those would automatically be nofollow links because social media platforms don’t want people spamming their platforms with links trying to get things called backlinks (which are good for SEO).

 Any links left as comments under blog posts, in Quora, Reddit, Wikipedia, etc. (you get the idea), are all automatically turned into nofollow links for the same reason.

 The most common situation that warrants nofollow links is guest posting.
 According to Google’s guidelines, they actively try to hurt sites that promise a link in exchange for a blog post.
-If it catches you doing that, it can give your site a penalty and majorly hurt your SEO.
+If the algorithms catch you doing that, it can give your site a penalty and majorly hurt your SEO.

 You can still invite guest posts on your site and guest post on others’ sites yourself, but be sure to add a nofollow attribute to any links back to their site or ask them how they would link to your website.

 The second most common situation that warrants nofollow links is featuring affiliate links on your website.
-Because affiliate marketing is popular, a lot of online business owners are adding affiliate links onto their website (some unethically by not disclosing that they’re affiliate links).
+Because affiliate marketing is popular, a lot of business owners add affiliate links onto their website (some unethically by not disclosing that they’re affiliate links).

 If you have affiliate links on your site or are thinking about adding them in, make sure they’ve got that nofollow attribute.
 Because you’re *technically* hoping for a commission from those links, Google treats them as you getting paid for including them on your website.